ubco-mds-2025-labs/project-step-1-chongwensun1992-beep/README.md

 # 📊 3.
 Analysis Tools (`analysis/`)

-The analysis module provides lightweight helpers for summarizing and inspecting financial records.
+The analysis module offers a set of lightweight yet expressive helper functions designed to summarize financial activity, highlight key patterns, and support quick diagnostic checks of a user’s records, all without imposing additional structure or altering the underlying data objects.

 - **summary.py**
   - `total_income()`